 Round plastic bottles between 20cm and 30cm high, with the diameter between 6.5cm and 8.5cm at the bottom, and slightly narrower at the top.
-They are weighted with 400g of dry sand and have a flat base.
+They are weighted with dry sand and have a flat base.
+Total weight to be between 400g and 500g.